ZornsLemma/ozmoo/acorn-changelog.md

 * Micro-optimised the z_exe_mode code to save a few bytes on Z4+ games.
 It is completely omitted for Z1-3 games, saving around 26 bytes.

+* Miscellaneous other micro-optimisations to save a few bytes/cycles.

 ## 14.22 (alpha 57)

 * Fix corner cases with games that only have one block of non-dynamic memory.
 These were shown up as a side-effect of Fredrik's new "catch" test.